 As at December 31, 2022, the Company has measured the investment at \$10,730,000 in the consolidated statements of financial position and recorded a fair value adjustment of \$605,463 that includes rental cash flows of \$75,463 in the consolidated statements of net loss and comprehensive net loss.
-Refer to Note 15 which describes the valuation technique employed by management to estimate the fair value of the investment.
+As at March 31, 2023, the Company has measured the investment at \$11,044,000 in the consolidated statements of financial position and record a fair value adjustment of \$314,000 plus a value of \$73,717 for rental cash flows.
+Refer to Note 15 which describes the valuation technique employed by management that provides the basis in estimating the fair value of the investment.